Activity Level 2: Easy-Moderate

 Entry & Exit Requirements

-U.S. and Canadian citizens must have a valid passport to enter India.
-Passports must be valid for at least six months after the date of entry.
+U.S. citizens must have a valid passport to enter India.
+Passports must have at least two blank pages and be valid for at least six months after the date of entry.

 A visa is required to enter India.
-For tourism visits not exceeding 30 days, U.S. citizens may apply for an electronic travel authorization at least four days prior to arrival.
+For tourism visits not exceeding 60 days, U.S. citizens may apply for an electronic travel authorization at least four days prior to arrival at https://indianvisaonline.gov.in/evisa/tvoa.html.
 Visas are not available upon arrival in India, and if you arrive without the correct visa it is possible that you will be deported immediately.

 If you are not traveling with a U.S. passport, please check with the Indian Embassy for the requirements based on your nationality.